Ironfest (Lithgow)

-Ironfest is an historical and cultural event in Lithgow, New South Wales, created by Macgregor Ross, a local artist and festival director.
-It is a not for profit event that celebrates the relationship between humanity and iron, steel and other metals.
+Ironfest is an historical and cultural event in Portland, New South Wales, created by Macgregor Ross, a local artist and festival director.
+It is a not-for-profit event that celebrates the relationship between humanity and iron, steel and other metals.
 Hosted as a series of events combined under one large theme, celebrating the cultural heritage and diversity of the Lithgow region, it brings together artists, designers/makers, blacksmiths, performers of all kinds, musicians, historical re-enactors, machine enthusiasts and hobbyists from all over Australia, and the world.

-Two of the most popular annual events are large scale historical re-enactments: The St George's Day Jousting Tournament and the Napoleonic "Battle of Lithgow".
+The last time Ironfest took place was in 2019.

+In March 2020 it was cancelled (just 4 weeks out) due to Covid, and there hasn't been a festival since.